You woke up this morning with a big smile on your face.

 There are government restrictions on how and when you can access your superannuation account to ensure that your savings are waiting for you once you retire.

 Changes in regulations have given Australians the ability to ‘self-manage’ their super.
 No doubt you’ve heard the term SMSF (Self Managed Super Fund) thrown around.
 This provides new freedom to select alternative investment vehicles for your super money, such as purchasing property within your super fund.
-There are certain circumstances when this makes great sense, however, it depends largely on your individual position.
+There are certain circumstances when this makes sense; however, it depends largely on your individual position.

 The best step you can take is to meet with a retirement advisor and get a firm understanding of what your post-retirement picture looks like, and what you can do today to make a substantial positive impact on your future.